Banner Alt Text

 Winter in Norway

 Norway is much larger than Iceland (over 3 times as big by land mass and about 14 times bigger by population).
-When it comes to spending a bucket list winter trip in Norway, I recommend traveling above the Arctic Circle to the Northern part of the country.
+When it comes to spending a bucket list winter trip in Norway, I recommend traveling into the Arctic Circle in the Northern part of the country.

 The Northern Lights near Tromso